YaBoiBalAnce/Friends/README.md

 # Friends
 A simple friends plugin for Pocketmine

-DONE:
+Commands
-- simple friends add and accept system done
+- /friend add [name]
+- /friend list
+- /accept

 TODO:
-- add api for other plugins to use friends system
+- add api for other plugins to use friends system DONE
 - add different option for friends
-- add function to check friends
+- add function to check friends DONE
+- add /friend remove command